WhitehawkGp/WhitehawkGp/README.md

 - 💞️ I’m looking to collaborate on video games
 - 📫 How to reach me gavin75548f@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I started to code 2 months ago.
-But, I still don't know much because, I'm busy with other stuff like school and animating
+- ⚡ Fun fact: hi

 <!---
 WhitehawkGp/WhitehawkGp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.